-c.
+- c.
 High Occupancy Vehicle (HOV) Lanes & Bus Rapid Transit (BRT).
 Travel lanes dedicated solely to buses and other high occupancy vehicles reduce travel time for those who car pool or use transit.
-Paseo del Norte (PdN) and Unser should be designed to accommodate travel lanes for BRT/HOV lanes.
+Paseo del Norte and Unser should be designed to accommodate travel lanes for BRT/HOV lanes.
 A BRT and future light rail station should be maintained near the center of the Major Activity Center to enhance its pedestrian and locational advantages.
-Lanes solely for the use of BRT should connect HOV lanes along Paseo del Norte and Unser with the center of the Major Activity Center.
-Impacts of HOV/BRT lanes outside the Plan area should be studied by the Departments of Municipal Development and Transit to determine how best to integrate these lanes at Ouray and other key intersections east of the Escarpment.
+Lanes solely for the use of BRT should connect HOV lanes along Paseo del Norte and Unser with the center of the Major Activity Center (see Exhibit 10, Road Network Map, for possible BRT alignments). - d.

-d.
 Transit-Oriented Development.
 To attain high transit ridership, transit-supportive uses should predominate within a third of a mile (1,760 feet) of transit stops.
-Consideration should be given to transit system policies, which emphasize more frequent service along high-density corridors.
+Consideration should be given to transit system policies, which emphasize more frequent service along high-density corridors. - e.

-e.
 Convenience and Access.
 Pedestrian routes to transit stops should be reasonably direct (along streets and/or off-street paths); circuitous routes should be avoided.
-Transit stops should be placed near retail conveniences and community amenities.
+Transit stops should be placed near retail conveniences and community amenities. - f.

-f.
 Transit Centers.
-Transfer between BRT routes should occur at a "transit center" near the center of the Major Activity Center; this transit center may also serve local buses.
-Transfer between BRT and local bus should be facilitated by a transit center near where Rainbow, Universe, and Unser converge; a more detailed master plan for this area should consider how this "transit center" might be accomplished.
+Transfer between BRT routes should occur at a "transit center" near the center of the Major Activity Center; this transit center may also serve local buses (see Exhibit 10, Road Network Map, for possible BRT alignments).
+Transfer between BRT and local bus should be facilitated by a transit center near where Rainbow, Universe, and Unser converge; a more detailed master plan for this area should consider how this "transit center" might be accomplished. - g.

-g.
 Park & Ride.
 "Park & Ride" locations should be sought in the Volcano Mesa area and their design should consider how future parking could be introduced.
 If BRT on Unser extends beyond the northern edge of the Volcano Mesa area, land should be reserved for the creation of a "Park & Ride" lot as a way of intercepting traffic flowing from Rio Rancho and other points to the north.
-Parking structures can provide greater security for parked vehicles and are desirable at these locations.
+Parking structures can provide greater security for parked vehicles and are desirable at these locations. - h.

-h.
 Transit Stop & Station Design.
 The approach to transit stops / stations should offer direct pedestrian routes, and be tree-lined and barrier free.
 Transit stops and/or stations should be designed as prominent focal points, offering well lit shelters that provide shelter and shade and are within or adjacent to plazas or other civic features.
 Shelter may be incorporated within the architecture of adjacent buildings, or through the use of arcades or durable awnings.
 Transit route and system maps should be displayed at all stops / stations.
 Bicycle storage racks should be located at major transit stops.

-Policy 3.1113.112 Establish and adopt a bicycle network the supports a safe, accessible and efficient alternative to the car.
+Policy 3.112 Establish and adopt a bicycle network that supports a safe, accessible and efficient alternative to the car.
+Bicycle facilities, including on-street bicycle lanes and multi-use trails, should be designed and developed to meet safety considerations as provided in the Institute for Transportation Engineers (ITE) or American Association of State Highway Transportation Officials (AASHTO) standards.
+[8]

 The Long Range Bikeway System map for the Albuquerque urban area shows bike trails along Unser, Paseo Del Norte and Rainbow Blvd.
-Bicycling and walking/hiking should be encouraged through a network of open space trails and supportive street features, like bike lanes and landscaping.
+Bicycling and walking/hiking should be encouraged through an expanded network of open space trails and supportive street features, like bike lanes and landscaping (see Exhibit 11, Volcano Mesa Bike & Trail Network).
 These facilities will make biking, hiking and walking safer and more enjoyable, whether it is for commuting, errands, or leisure.
 Multi-use trail locations and design will help avoid human activity on ecologically and archeologically sensitive lands.